Samakh, Tiberias

 Samakh (سمخ) was a Palestinian Arab village at the south end of Lake Tiberias (the Sea of Galilee) in Ottoman Galilee and later Mandatory Palestine (now in Israel).
 It was the site of battle in 1918 during World War I.

+In the 19th century, Algerian migrants settled in Samakh, transforming it into one of the largest Algerian concentrations in the district.
 Between 1905 and 1948, the town was an important stop on the Jezreel Valley railway and Hejaz railway, being the last effective stop in the British Mandate of Palestine (the station at al-Hamma was geographically isolated).
 It had a population of 3,320 Arab Muslims and Arab Christians in 1945.

 The town's inhabitants fled after Haganah forces captured the town on 3 March 1948, and the remainder left in the wake of an assault by the Golani Brigade against the Syrian army on 18 April 1948.
 Most of the former residents became internally displaced refugees in the Arab city of Nazareth.
 Today, the Tzemah Industrial Zone and part of kibbutz Ma'agan are on the site of the former village.

 Location

 The village was on flat land in the Jordan Valley, on the southernmost shore of Lake Tiberias, only a short distance east of the point where River Jordan exits from the lake.
-Samakh was the largest village in the Tiberias district, both in terms of area and population, and was a major transportation link.
-The village was served by a station on the railroad line that ran on the Jezreel Valley railway, an extension of the Hejaz Railway.
+Samakh was the largest village in the Tiberias district in terms of area and population and was a major transportation link.
+A station served the village on the railroad line that ran on the Jezreel Valley railway, an extension of the Hejaz Railway.
+This railway station was the border station between the British Mandate of Palestine and the French Mandate of Syria.
 It lay on a highway that ran along the lake shore and led to the city of Tiberias in the northwest.
 Sailing routes on Lake Tiberias also linked Samakh with Tiberias's harbour.